 Blue Grotto Facts

 - This site also boasts quite impressive physical measurements, as well.
 In fact, it extends a distance of roughly 177 ft (54 m) into the cliff.
-The depth of the cavern measures about 492 ft (150 m).
+The depth of the cavern also measures about 492 ft (150 m).
 Amazingly, the bottom of the cavern has a sandy covering.

 - The cavern also has another defining characteristic.
-That’s because the cave has a small entrance, measuring around 5 ft (1.5 m) in width, at the waterline.
+That’s because the cave has a small entrance.
+In fact, this measures around 5 ft (1.5 m) in width at the waterline.
 Yet despite this, the Blue Grotto forms one of the leading tourist attractions on the island.

 Blue Grotto Lighting Effects

-The breathtaking site rightly known as the Blue Grotto has an illumination consisting of an ethereal brilliant blue lighting.
-This startling effect occurs due to dual sources.
-The first comes from the small entrance at the waterline, yet the primary source of lighting actually consists of the second source.
+The breathtaking site rightly known as the Blue Grotto has an impressive illumination consisting of an ethereal brilliant blue lighting.
+This natural but startling effect occurs due to the presence of dual sources.
+The first comes from the small entrance at the waterline.

-This is the second hole, directly below the first, and the two remain separated by a bar of rock, around 6 ft (2 m) thick.
-The second hole also measures nearly 10 times the size of the upper entrance.
+The two structures developed separated by a bar of rock measuring an impressive 6 ft (2 m) thick.
+The large second hole, though, measures nearly 10 times the size of the upper entrance.
 Thus, here, an otherwise rare natural occurrence takes place on a regular basis.

 That’s because, in this instance, the cave actually receives its primary lighting from below the waterline.
 In addition, even more wonders await the visitor.
-That’s true because of yet another quirk of geology also exists in the cavern involving the lighting effects.
+That’s true because of yet another quirk of geology that also exists in the cavern involving the lighting effects.

 Due to the result of positioning, it’s impossible for a visitor to discern either of three things.
 These consist of the shape of the underwater hole, the outline of the stone bar, or even the nature of the lighting source.
 The Blue Grotto thus has an otherwordly ambiance.

 Blue Grotto Historical Relevance

 Understandably, following its modern discovery, the Blue Grotto quickly became a popular tourist spot in modern times.
 This primarily occurred following the 1830’s.
 Evidence indicates, however, that humans knew of the site’s existence as far back as the Roman Age.

 That’s because of a relatively recent discovery.
-Prior to their removal, sculptures from the pantheon of Roman deities originally existed in the grotto.
+Prior to their removal, sculptures from the broad pantheon of Roman deities originally existed in the grotto.
 Experts also believe that more such statues remain at the bottom of the cave, still waiting to be discovered.

 Even more history occurred at this time, however.
-The Roman Emperor Tiberius also (according to legend) frequented the site after he retired to Capri.
-Research uncovered the remains of an ancient man-made landing from that era.
+The Roman Emperor Tiberius also, according to legend, frequented the beautiful site after he retired to Capri.
+Ongoing research has also uncovered the remains of an ancient man-made landing dating to that era.

-Local inhabitants knew of the grotto but largely avoided it after the end of the Roman Era.
-In ancient times, this was primarily due to the belief that the Blue Grotto was inhabited by witches and various supernatural creatures.
+Local inhabitants themselves long knew of the grotto, but largely avoided it after the end of the Roman Era, though.
+In ancient times, this was primarily due to the belief that the Blue Grotto was inhabited by witches and various other mythical, supernatural creatures.